-What if I were to tell you then, that with a little bit of effort and research, you could fairly reliably predict the type of questions that will come up?
+What if I were to tell you then, that with a little bit of effort and research, you could fairly reliably predict the type of job interview questions in Singapore that will come up?
 In this, the first of a whole series of articles on job interviews, you can find out how to do just that.

 Okay, let’s start with the fact that interview questions are never asked completely at random.
 After all, what would be the point in that?
 What typically happens when companies have vacancies to fill is that the people in HR and/or the hiring managers sit down and look at the role description for the jobs in question.
 They take into account the nature of the tasks and responsibilities that the roleholder would have to deal with, the skills they would need to possess to be able to do the job successfully and the personal qualities that would help them to be more effective in the role.
 Any half-decent recruiter will also consider the culture of the company so as to try and draw in applications from those people who would be more likely to fit in and share the same values.

 Once all of this information has been assembled, they would then create a job advertisement which would probably include a few words about the organization itself, a job description, a person specification and instructions on how potential applicants should go about putting themselves forward for the position.
 Around the same time that the job advertisement is put together, those who are going to be involved in conducting the interviews, review the ad itself, as well as the job description, and design a set of questions which is explicitly aimed at establishing who would be the best fit for the role.